IBM/gWhisper/README.md

     autoload bashcompinit && bashcompinit
     source /usr/share/bash-completion/completions/gwhisper

+### Advanced building

+If you plan to build gWhisper for packaging or as a developer / contributor the following information might be useful.

+#### Directly use CMake to build

+Follow the usual cmake flow:

+   mkdir build
+   cd build
+   cmake .. <cmake-options>
+   make -j<numCores>

+#### CMake options
+You can list gWhisper related build options via

+   cmake -LAH .. | grep --context 1 GWHISPER

+The following are the most relevant options:

+- `GWHISPER_BUILD_TESTS` (default = OFF): Build unit and functional tests
+- `GWHISPER_BUILD_TESTSERVER` (default = ON): Build the testserver.
+This requires openssl to be installed for certificate creation.
+- `GWHISPER_FORCE_BUILDING_GRPC` (default = OFF): Do not use a system installation of gRPC even if found.
+Instead always download and build gRPC from source

+You can set options in cmake with the `-D` flag.
+For example:

+   cmake .. -D GWHISPER_BUILD_TESTSERVER=OFF

 ## Examples and Test-Server
 Every element except the hostname in the following example CLI invocations can be tab-completed in the bash, fish or zsh shell.